canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 sudo drbdadm down r0
 ```

-Add the drbd device to the ``multipathd`` blacklist, ensuring that the multipath
+Add the DRBD device to the ``multipathd`` blacklist, ensuring that the multipath
 service will not attempt to manage this device:

 ```